apesurd/notes.CFA/Level2/ApplicationsOfCDS.md

 2. [[LongShortCreditTrades]]
 3. [[CurveTrade]]
 4. [[BasisTrade]]
+4.1.
+Another strategy is to determine credit risk from CDS market and then compare the bonds using the same strategy; buy the undervalued one and sell the over-valued one.
 5. Anticipation of [[LeveragedBuyout]]
 6. Arbitrage opportunities in Index CDS
 	If price of index is more/less than the sum of the price of the components, then arbitrage opportunity is available provided: